Blinman: History

-Mining continued until 1918 when the ore ran out.
-The busiest time for the mine was 1913–1918 with a town population of 2,000.
-The total ore removed was about 10,000 tonnes.
+Mining continued until 1918, when the ore ran out.
+The busiest time for the mine was 1913–1918, when the town population had grown to about 2000.
+The total ore removed from the mines was about 10,000 tonnes.

-Administrative area history
+Nomenclature of localities

-The locality of Blinman consists of land occupying the northern end of the cadastral unit of the Hundred of Carr and includes the government towns of Blinman and Blinman South which according to the official source, do "still exist" and which are located about 2 km apart along the Flinders Ranges Way.

-The government town of Blinman was surveyed in January 1864 without an official government proclamation and was named after Robert Blinman.
+The locality of Blinman consists of land occupying the northern end of the cadastral unit of the Hundred of Carr and includes the government (ie, government-surveyed) towns of Blinman and Blinman South – surveyed in 1864 – which according to the official database, are still located about 2 km apart along the Flinders Ranges Way.
+The government town of Blinman was surveyed in 1864 without an accompanying government proclamation.
 The government town of Blinman North was surveyed in July 1867 on nearby land and also was not the subject of an official proclamation.
 In 1986, the former Blinman was renamed Blinman South, and the former Blinman North was renamed Blinman.

-In October 2003, the locality of Blinman was created, incorporating both towns within new boundaries.
-On 26 April 2013, additional land was added to the locality.
+In 2003, the Government of South Australia proclaimed the locality of Blinman, incorporating both towns within new boundaries.
+In 2013, additional land was added to the locality.

-Heritage listings
+Heritage-listed sites

 Blinman has a number of heritage-listed sites, including: